 If you have selected anything other than “Indefinitely” to share your location, you’re bound to see the message on the contact you share your location with.

 If the message keeps on appearing, then there might be other issues and bugs that are causing it to appear.
+Here are the reasons why your iPhone may automatically stop sharing location with a contact.

 Why Did My iPhone Automatically Stop Sharing Location?